claudiuionutz/eth-monitor/README.md

 ## 3. TODO:

-  1. Find suitable log location; /run/shm is being cleaned at restart
+  1. Consider logrotate
-  2. Add looping logic
+  2. Add more info regarding log size as funtion of time
-  3. Consider logrotate
+  3. Consider an RPM